Skip to content Skip to search

 What is neuroblastoma?

-Neuroblastoma is a rare type of childhood cancer.
-It develops from a very early type of nerve cell, which is left over from development in the womb.
-These cells are called neuroblasts.
+Neuroblastoma is a rare childhood cancer.
+It begins in very early nerve cells that are left over from development in the womb.
+These early cells are called neuroblasts.
+When these cells grow in an uncontrolled way, they can form a tumour.

 Where does neuroblastoma occur?